Artur1309/Castle/README.md

 [the tiled map editor](https://www.mapeditor.org/) is used to create the level

-control:
-  left, right - movement
-  up - jump
-  space - attack
+control: left, right - movement, up - jump, space - attack